How to Go Vegan on a Busy Schedule: 2026 Meal Service Guide

 I went vegan for 90 days while working 60-hour weeks.
-Not because I’m some wellness influencer with a meal prep Sunday ritual. because I wanted to see if it was actually possible without turning into the person who brings sad lettuce to every work lunch.
+Not because I’m some wellness influencer with a meal prep Sunday ritual, but because I wanted to see if it was actually possible without turning into the person who brings sad lettuce to every work lunch.

 The answer: yes, but only if you cheat.
 And by cheat I mean you stop pretending you’re going to soak chickpeas overnight and chop vegetables for two hours on Sunday.
 You need ready-to-eat vegan food that shows up at your door and tastes like something a human would choose to eat.
 That’s what this guide is.